*New* CTS has implemented Webprinting and Print Kiosk programs. Please see the CTS Knowledge Base for details on how to use these.

 The PSGA is in agreement with CTS that additional printing allocations should not be granted automatically, and that students who exceed their allocation must pay for additional print privileges if they are needed.

-Starting fall 2014, students can pay online (through the myHeliotrope link on the Portal Page) for additional print allocations.
+Students can pay online (through the myHeliotrope link on the Portal Page) for additional print allocations.
 You only need to create a Work Request through the CTS Work Order System indicating the dollar amount of the increase.
 The amount will then be added to the PaperCut Printing System as well as your semester bill, and you can go ahead and pay online via credit card.
+The area in myHeliotrope to go to is Student>Student Account>Payment Center.
+Please let Student Financial Services or CTS know once payment is made so the money can be applied to the right account.
 Keep in mind that you cannot rent audio/visual equipment from CTS until the payment is made.

 Financial and environmental impact